Kevin M. Short: Research

 In 1996, Short developed and patented a technology called CCT, or Chaotic Compression Technology.
 Claimed to be "fundamentally different" from existing technology, CCT used nonlinear mathematical equations to produce complex waveforms.
 These waveforms were then transmitted through the Internet or any communications device, requiring far less bandwidth to transmit the same amount of data than the existing technology.
 CCT was widely used whenever music or ringtones were downloaded to a cell phone device.

 Business ventures

 Chaoticom

 In 2001, Short founded Chaoticom (later renamed Grove Mobile), where he served as the Director and Chief Technology Officer.
-Chaoticom was the first ever University spin-off company at UNH, and it sought to commercialized Short's research at the university and his patented Chaotic Compression Technology (CCT).
+Chaoticom was the first ever University spin-off company at UNH, and it sought to commercialize Short's research at the university and his patented Chaotic Compression Technology (CCT).
 Chaoticom applied CCT towards a direct to cell phone mobile music download service, and many innovations within the company led to patenting.
 The company was acquired by LiveWire Mobile Inc. in March 2008.